automatically generated captions

 00:20:35 And we actually don't know what it is right as scientists we don't know what it is

-00:20:39 and is best for us to just recognize that we don't know what it is that even the very language of our perceptions the
+00:20:39 and it's best for us to just recognize that we don't know what it is that even the very language of our perceptions the

 00:20:46 language of space and time the language of matter position momentum spin